-(1) MHC shall clarify the Group's basic approach to and criteria for responding to crisis events and sharing them with the Group companies in order to prepare for situations such as huge financial losses, loss of credibility, excessive delay or prolonged suspension of business at the Group.
-Also, MHC shall establish the systems necessary to ensure the continuation of overall business operations, perform its social responsibility and minimize the Group's losses and the restoration of normal functions.
-(2) MHC shall, during normal times, designate departments to respond to potential emergency events according to its nature and establish a response system according to risk stage.
-MHC shall establish internal rules that are necessary in an emergency for information collection, internal collaboration and implementation of measures for business continuation and recovery.
-The Group companies shall establish consistent with internal rules within each company.
+- (1) MHC shall clarify the Group's basic approach to and criteria for responding to crisis events and sharing them with the Group companies in order to prepare for situations such as huge financial losses, loss of credibility, and excessive delay or prolonged suspension of business at the Group.
+Also, MHC shall establish the systems necessary to ensure the continuation of overall business operations and restoration of normal functions, perform its social responsibility, and minimize the Group's losses. - (2) MHC shall, during normal times, designate departments to respond to potential emergency events according to its nature and establish a response system according to risk stage.
+MHC shall establish internal rules that are necessary in an emergency for information collection, internal collaboration, and implementation of measures for business continuation and recovery.
+The Group companies shall establish their own internal regulations, etc.